openrsp/openrsp/doc/tutorial/xc_fun.rst

 Like the :ref:`chapter_one_elec_oper` and :ref:`chapter_two_elec_oper`, users
-can call the API :c:func:`OpenRSPAddXCFun` **several times** to add several exchange-correlation (XC) functionals into a linked list in OpenRSP.
+can call the API :c:func:`OpenRSPAddXCFun` **several times** to add several XC functionals into a linked list in OpenRSP.

 Each node in the linked list corresponds to an XC functional, which will be visited by OpenRSP during calculations to make sure all XC functional